-That he might best secure the game.
 With feelings fuch on either fide, Throughout the City, far and wide, Reports were current foon of each, Which did fo mutually impeach Their name and fame, that fwords alone Could for fuch calumnies atone.
-They met-they fought-the younger fell; His rival's blade prov'd all too well The bitter rancour of the thrust That stretch'd him prostrate in the dust.
-Though victor, yet compell'd to fly, T' escape the Duel's penalty, The field at once of both made clear, Another fuitor now drew near; Who, though before but little feen, Had ne'er the lefs, like them too, been A Fisher in the self-same stream, Though not prefuming fuch to feem: And boldly now he fets his fail, To profit by the fav'ring gale; Declares in all its honest truth The love that had o'ercast his youth; Subdues at once the damfel's pride, And changes Sweetheart into Bride.
+They met-they fought-the younger fell; His rival's blade prov'd all too well The bitter rancour of the thruft That stretch'd him prostrate in the dust.
+Though victor, yet compell'd to fly, T' efcape the Duel's penalty; The field at once of both made clear, Another fuitor now drew near; Who, though before but little feen, Had ne'er the lefs, like them too, been A Fisher in the felf-fame stream, Though not prefuming fuch to feem; And boldly now he fets his fail, To profit by the fav'ring gale; Declares in all its honeft truth The love that had o'ercast his youth; Subdues at once the damfel's pride, And changes Sweetheart into Bride.
 The Brawlers, when they both return'd To health and home, the tidings learn'd, That one far more difcreet than they, Advantage taking of their fray, Had won the Prize the proper way.

-Contract of the second

-SHEEP.

-EVOUR

-WOL

-SO PROPO

-DUMOS concussi, sustulit alter aves.
+UMOS concussi, sustulit alter aves.
 Sic vos non vobis nidificatis aves.
 Sic vos non vobis vellera fertis oves.

-Sic vos non vobis mellificatis apes,
+Sic vos non vobis mellificatis apes.
 Sic vos non vobis fertis aratra boves.

-Tel bat les buissons.
-Qui n'a pas les oisillons.
+TEL bat les buissons Qui n'a pas les oisillons.